 If your cat eats litter and shows weakness, lethargy, diarrhea, pale gums, it could be related to a medical condition or a nutritional deficiency.
 If your feline friend doesn’t show any of these symptoms, if it belongs to an Oriental breed or your kitty doesn’t have enough activity or is experiencing changes in its routine, feline Pica could be due to adaptability issues that can be addressed providing your cat more attention and keeping a healthy routine for it.

 When a cat eats litter the feline is trying to balance the lack of minerals or vitamins in its body.
 Clay litter has minerals that the cat instinctively wants to ingest as a way to supply its deficiency.
 When a cat has access to gardens if the feline eats a large amount of plant material may be a sign of dietary deficiency or illness.
 When the cat has only access to litter, this is the way the feline tries to supply the lack of vitamins and minerals.
 The minerals and/or vitamins the cat needs when exhibiting this behavior could be Vitamin A, Vitamin B1, L-Carnitine, Magnesium, Pyruvate Kinase, Sodium, Taurine.
 It’s important to feed your cat the healthiest dry cat food that provides the vitamins and minerals that your feline friend needs.

 ♦Curiosity and Exploration

 When a young kitten eats litter is most likely due to exploration.
 When cats are young they discover the world through their mouth.
-If you have a very curious kitten you must pay attention of the items you have at home to avoid accidents and this includes the cat litter.
-It is recommended using natural organic type litters for your young kitten.
-Adult cats usually show this behavior due to a medical condition, a mineral or vitamin deficiency or in rare cases, due to anxiety.
+If you have a very curious kitten you must pay attention to the items you have at home to avoid accidents and this includes the cat litter.
+It is recommended to use natural organic type litters for your young kitten.
+Adult cats usually show this behavior due to a medical condition, a mineral or vitamin deficiency, or in rare cases, due to anxiety.